WDI-SEA/react_state_exercises_global/08-film-2-state.md

 Add an `onClick` inside `FilmListing` so that when "ALL" is clicked, it calls the `handleFilterClick` method with argument `'all'`.

 Now, you should see a message in the console when you click either option.
-Later, instead of viewing a message, clicking either option will display the correct list of movies to the user - but now we've assured the options are clickable, which is an important first step.
+Later, instead of viewing a message, clicking either option will display the correct list of movies to the user - but now you've assured the options are clickable, which is an important first step.

 ### Tasks - Part 3: Handling Film Details